wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 [Azure CLI]

+## What's changed
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

-[Build and deploy a Node.js web app in Azure Websites]: /documentation/articles/web-sites-nodejs-develop-deploy-mac
+[Build and deploy a Node.js web app in Azure]: web-sites-nodejs-develop-deploy-mac.md
-[Continuous deployment using GIT in Azure Websites]: /documentation/articles/web-sites-publish-source-control
+[Continuous deployment using GIT in Azure Web App]: web-sites-publish-source-control.md
 [Azure Developer Center]: /develop/nodejs/